-Pitot and static data are used to populate screen overlays and aids the attitude solution.
+Pitot and static data are used to populate screen overlays, calculate angle of attack, and aids the attitude solution.

-4.4 Navigation Interface (Optional)
+4.4.
+GPS Interface (Optional)

-The AV-30-C can interface with a Global Positioning System (GPS) receiver either directly or through an optional AV-HSI.
-GPS connected directly to the AV-30-C do not provide IFR compliant navigation guidance.
+The AV-30-E can interface with a Global Positioning System (GPS) receiver either directly or through an optional AV-HSI.
+GPS connected directly to the AV-30-E do not provide IFR compliant navigation guidance.
 In this configuration, lateral deviation will be presented as VFR-only.
 No vertical guidance will be displayed.

-IFR-capable navigators connected through an AV-HSI using ARINC 429 can provide IFR compliant lateral and vertical guidance for display on the AV-30-C. An AV-30-C with an AV-HSI can display navigation guidance from one GPS and one VHF (VOR/ILS) source.
+IFR-capable navigators connected through an AV-HSI using ARINC 429 can provide IFR compliant lateral and vertical guidance for display on the AV-30-E. An AV-30-E with an AV-HSI can display navigation guidance from one GPS and one VHF (VOR/ILS) source.

-The AV-30-C does not alter the data obtained from the GPS navigator and simply displays the received data in a textual or graphical format as configured by the pilot.
-The AV-30-C will convert units of ground speed to match units of airspeed.
+The AV-30-E does not alter the data obtained from the GPS navigator and simply displays the received data in a textual or graphical format as configured by the pilot.
+The AV-30-E will convert units of groundspeed to match units of airspeed.